-The Government is providing funding of £150 million per annum for academic years 2014 - 2020 to improve provision of physical education (PE) and sport in primary schools.
+The Government is providing funding to improve provision of physical education (PE) and sport in primary schools.
 This funding will be allocated to primary schools.

 The sport funding can only be spent on sport and PE provision in schools.
 OFSTED will play a significant role in ensuring that schools target this funding in areas which will lead to clear outcomes in raising standards and opportunities in PE and school sport for all children throughout the Primary Phase.
-All schools will receive a lump sum of £8,000 plus a premium of £5 per pupil for the next two academic years.
-Our funding for the academic year 2016-2017 is £5,995
+Our funding for the academic year 2017-2018 was £11,381

 Purpose of funding